dmaier-couchbase/cb-scheduled-xdcr/README.md

 ## Implementation idea

-* Use the XDCR REST interface for pausing/resuming XDCR
+* Use the XDCR REST interface for pausing/resuming XDCR.
+The documentation can be found here: http://docs.couchbase.com/admin/admin/REST/rest-xdcr-pause-resume.html
-* Monitor the XDCR queues in order to determine if the relevant data was already transfered
+* Monitor the XDCR queues in order to determine if the relevant data was already transfered.
+The documention can be found here: http://docs.couchbase.com/admin/admin/REST/rest-xdcr-statistics.html .
 * Use the heuristic of a marker document.
 The marker document is created as soon as the jobs kicks in.
 The job checks frequently if the marker already arrived on the target side.

 ## Challenges